DeepRegNet/DeepReg/demos/paired_mrus_prostate/README.md

 ```

 - Call `deepreg_predict` from command line to use the saved ckpt file for testing on the
-  data partitions specified in the config file, a copy of which woule be saved in the
+  data partitions specified in the config file, a copy of which will be saved in the
   [log_dir].
 The following example uses a pre-trained model, on CPU.
 If not specified,
-  the results will be saves at the created timestamp-named directories under /logs.
+  the results will be saved at the created timestamp-named directories under /logs.

 ```bash
 deepreg_predict --gpu "" --config_path demos/paired_mrus_prostate/paired_mrus_prostate_dataset0.yaml demos/paired_mrus_prostate/paired_mrus_prostate_train.yaml --ckpt_path demos/paired_mrus_prostate/dataset/pre-trained/weights-epoch500.ckpt --mode test